Alleray/kaggle-digit-recognizer/README.md

 So, I think it's not worth to spend more time on this version.
 Change the mini-batch size if you are experiencing ResourceExhaustError.

 - implement a Convolutional NN architecture.
-CNNs are better in the field of computer vision.
+CNNs are better in the field of computer vision. (done, model_cnn) Your submission scored 0.97814, which is an improvement of your previous score of 0.95657.
+Added: TensorBoard and Checkpoints.
+Next stop: 99%+ accuracy.
+Wanna try data augmentation to increase the size of the training set.
 - look for the open submissions of other competitors.
 Should give some useful insights.